-CLASS STRUCTURE
+CLASS STRUCTURE ‡

-SECTIONS • This course is divided into two sections (see TABLE 1 for course registration numbers [CRNs].)
-Once you enroll in a particular section, you must attend only that section for the duration of the quarter.
-Both sections are completely independent of any other sections offered this quarter.
+SECTIONS • This course consists of only one section (see TABLE 1 for the corresponding course registration number [CRN].)

+This course section is completely independent of any other sections which may be offered this quarter.

-CLASS PERIODS • This course is divided into a lecture and a lab.
-Only one grade is assigned for lecture and lab combined, so the lecture and lab cannot be taken separately under any circumstances, since doing so would violate articulation agreements with other institutions.
+CLASS PERIODS • This course is divided into a lecture and a lab (TABLE 1).
+One registration code (CRN) automatically enrolls you in both lecture and lab.
+Since only one grade is assigned for lecture and lab combined, the lecture and lab cannot be taken separately under any circumstances, since doing so would violate articulation agreements with other institutions.